 Superior performance in icy conditions.
 Tread pattern has more traction and grip in snow and slush.
-Has an enhanced contact patch to create a uniform dispersion of pressure where tire meets the road.
+Has an enhanced contact patch to create a uniform dispersion of pressure where the tire meets the road.
 Improves stability when driving in winter weather.

 Slightly heavier than the competition.